The complete guide to Stripe Connect for marketplace founders

 Let's walk through a real example.
 Say a buyer purchases something for $100 on your marketplace, and your commission is 10%.

-- Seller receives $86.80 - the remainder after both fees
+• Seller receives $86.80 - the remainder after both fees, landing in their connected Stripe account balance

-- Stripe holds the funds - based on your payout schedule (usually 2-7 days)
+• Stripe holds the funds - in the seller's connected account, based on your payout schedule (usually 2-7 days)

-- Seller gets paid - directly to their bank account via Stripe
+• Seller gets paid - Stripe pays the balance out from their connected account to their bank account

 This all happens automatically through Stripe Connect - if it's set up correctly.
 If you don't understand this flow, you can't debug issues when money goes missing or sellers complain about incorrect payouts.